PlutoZhang/Zowe-docs/topics/precli.md

 **Note:** CA Technologies does not maintain the prerequisite software that Brightside CLI requires.
-You are responsible for updating Node.js and other prerequisites on your personal computer or workstation.
+You are responsible for updating Node.js and other prerequisites on your PC or workstation.
 We recommend that you update Node.js regularly to the latest Long Term Support (LTS) version.